hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 **Data Parameters**

 * *name* - string - A descriptive name for the alarm* *namespace* - string - Namespace of metric to alarm on
+* *metric_type* - string - Type of metric to alarm on
-* *metric_type* - string - Type of metric to alarm on* *dimensions* - dictionary - Dimensions of metrics to alarm on* *operator* - string - Comparison operator for which threshold and metric values are compared* *threshold* - long - Threshold which triggers an alarm when exceeded* *alarm_actions* - array - Methods through which notifications should be sent when transitioning to an ALARM state
+* *metric_subject* - string - (Optional) Subject of metric to alarm on* *dimensions* - dictionary - Dimensions of metrics to alarm on* *operator* - string - Comparison operator for which threshold and metric values are compared* *threshold* - long - Threshold which triggers an alarm when exceeded* *alarm_actions* - array - Methods through which notifications should be sent when transitioning to an ALARM state

 JSON